Omcci/NotionSync/README.md

 # NotionSync

 ![NotionSync Overview](https://github.com/Omcci/NotionSync/assets/119880787/dc733a83-fba3-4984-aa3e-34851c67a05c)

 ## Overview

 NotionSync is a Python/Javascript script specifically designed for developers who wish to automatically synchronize their GitHub commit data with a Notion database.
 Currently, the script focuses on iterating through a specific repository within a specified organization on GitHub.
 It populates a Notion database with details of the user's commits.

 ## Prerequisites

-To utilize NotionSync, ensure you have the following prerequisites:
-- Python 3.6 or higher installed on your system.
-- The `requests` library installed.
-Install it using `pip install requests`.
+### Common Prerequisites

 - A GitHub Personal Access Token with access to the specified repository.
 - A Notion Integration Token and the ID of the Notion database targeted for updates.
-- A Notion database with the following properties : `CommitID as Text`, `Repository as Text`, `Date as Date`, `Name as Title`, `Branch as Text`.
+- A Notion database configured with the following properties: `CommitID` as Text, `Repository` as Text, `Date` as Date, `Name` as Title, `Branch` as Text.

-Optional:
+### Python

+- Python 3.6 or higher installed on your system.
+- The `requests` library installed, which can be installed using `pip install requests`.

+### JavaScript/Node.js

+- Node.js 14.x or higher installed on your system.
+- Dependencies listed in `package.json` installed using `npm install` or `yarn install`.

+### Optional

-- A <b>Mistral AI Token</b> if you wish to utilize AI to summarize commit messages and diffs.
-This token is not required for the basic functionality of NotionSync.
-However, if you're interested in leveraging AI to generate summaries of your commits, you will need to obtain a Mistral token.
-Without this token, NotionSync will simply use the original commit message for the <b>Commit Content</b>.
+- A Mistral AI Token if you wish to utilize AI to summarize commit messages and diffs.
+This token enhances NotionSync by generating AI-powered summaries of your commits.
+If not provided, the script will default to using the raw commit message.

 ## GitHub API Date Formatting

 For the GitHub API, the `since` and `until` parameters should be formatted in ISO 8601 format.
 This typically means including the full date and time in UTC, not just the date.
 The ISO 8601 date format looks like `YYYY-MM-DDTHH:MM:SSZ`, where `Z` denotes the UTC time zone.

 Example : "2024-04-24T00:00:00Z"

 ## Configuration

 1. Clone this repository to your local machine.
 2. Create a `.env` file in the project's root directory, including the following variables (you can use the .env sample for help):